Join our private Facebook group here:

-Dr. David Tien: Right.
+David Tian: Right.
 Look ahead, look far ahead.
 So many great things you can learn from driving, life lessons.
 So anyway, it looked pretty far, this red dot was already pretty far along, and I just followed the path and I could hear the water.
 So, if I attended to that, I probably would’ve freaked out and maybe just squirreled around a little bit and fallen over.
 I found out the next day they were rice paddies, that were being irrigated, but they were quite high up, still would’ve been quite uncomfortable.

 Anyway, so I went across and I made it but a part of me was just, “I’m homing in one little red light and blocking out all other stimuli.
 And I got across pretty easily.
 Just like as if it were just a flat ground.
 And it’s your brain that freaks you out, it’s your perception.
 Here’s the logic behind navigating the reality principle versus positive delusions.
 You have to accept, you’ll have to see, it’s easy to accept it once you see, that your vantage point is limited and your knowledge is limited.

 If you had infinite knowledge, if you were God, then you should always use the reality principle.
 If you could look forward in time… but you don’t.
 You have a very limited vantage point of reality.
 Because of that, you can’t actually ever know all of reality, or even all of reality that pertains to your issue.
 Because of that, actually, you get as much reality as you can.
 But then there are some parts of reality that don’t help you.
 And if you hold them in your mind, they will hinder you.
 So many people think about what if I fail.
 “If I fail, then this horrible thing will happen.”